 The Authority serves as an administrator for the U.S. Department of Housing and Urban Development's (HUD) Section 8 Housing Choice Voucher program, consisting of the voucher program as well as other tenant-based assistance programs.
 The Authority requisitions Section 8 funds, makes disbursements of funds to eligible participants, and recognizes administrative fee income.
-Program income and program expenses that are recognized as pass-through grants based upon the amount of allowable Housing Assistance Payments (HAP) disbursements, totaled \$88,173,776 and \$77,568,089 during the years ended June 30, 2023 and 2022, respectively.
+Program income and program expenses that are recognized as pass-through grants based upon the amount of allowable Housing Assistance Payments (HAP) disbursements, totaled \$98,168,014 and \$88,173,776 during the years ended June 30, 2024 and 2023, respectively.

 Excess HAP or administrative funds disbursed to the Authority were recorded as revenue in the Statements of Revenues, Expenses and Changes in Net Position and as unrestricted net position in the Statements of Net Position.
-Cumulative deficit of HAP funds totaled \$1,797,846 as of June 30, 2023, and cumulative excess of HAP funds totaled \$482,944 as of June 30, 2022.
-Cumulative excess administrative funds totaled \$1,779,695 and \$956,405 as of June 30, 2023 and 2022, respectively.
-HUD monitors the utilization of these excess funds and adjusts funding levels prospectively to assure all funds are being used to serve families up to the maximum number of vouchers authorized for the program.
+The cumulative excess of HAP funds totaled \$138,231 as of June 30, 2024, and the cumulative deficit of HAP funds totaled \$1,797,846 as of June 30, 2023.
+Cumulative excess administrative funds totaled \$3,854,500 and \$1,779,695 as of June 30, 2024 and 2023, respectively.
+HUD monitors the utilization of these excess funds and adjusts funding levels prospectively to ensure all funds are being used to serve families up to the maximum number of vouchers authorized for the program.